 Then once your weekly schedule is complete, it is time to create your weekly to do list.
 I like to create a to do list for each day of the week.

-This gives me a clear defined plan of what my week is going to look like.
+This gives me a clearly defined plan of what my week is going to look like.

 What you will want to do is, transfer your schedule to your to do list as tasks.
 Keeping in mind the priority your tasks fall under.